Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition January 2023
 * The project participated in `Google Challenge Solution Global Contest March 2023`
+* The project has been presented on 2023 11th International Japan-Africa Conference on Electronics, Communications, and Computations (JAC-ECC)
 * The project has been published on IEEE Xplore: https://ieeexplore.ieee.org/document/10479630.